 All of the meal options are great choices.
 The best option for you is going to depend upon your dog’s specific dietary needs and preferences.
-However, we do like the fact that The Farmer’s dog is higher is crude protein, fat, and fiber.
+We like that The Farmer’s Dog has a higher average percentage of crude protein, fat, and fiber.
 But for certain health conditions, PetPlate’s lamb or venison options may be more appropriate.

 Treats & other products

 Ingredients: Organic chicken, organic apples, organic vegetables glycerin, organic pumpkin, organic vinegar powder, organic rosemary extract.

 PetPlate also offers gift cards that you can share with others who, like you, value nutritious, human-grade food for dogs.

 Currently, the only other product The Farmer’s Dog offers is a nutrition blend, which contains nine essential nutrients.
 These supplement packs were formulated for dog owners who want to make homemade dog food and want to ensure it is nutritionally balanced.

 PetPlate’s wholesome, organic treats make an excellent snack in-between meals, and they don’t contain any of the suspicious preservatives most dog treats include.
 However, if you want to make food yourself, The Farmer’s Dog’s nutrient blend is an extremely useful product.